hughrun/autodidact/to-be-read.md

 * Hacking diversity / Christina Dunbar-Hester
 * Human operators: a critical oral history on technology in libraries and archives / Melissa Morrone (ed)
 * Capitalism and desire / Todd McGowan
+* Artifical Intelligence: A guide for thinking humans / Melanie Mitchell